Fjords, Windmills, Mountains & Lakes

 Grindelwald is 710+ kilometers from Lake Hallstatt, and the route we drove took us through some very scenic mountains; alpine meadows, steep uphills, tight corners and steep downhills.
 The time it took to get to Grindelwald was worth every second of the drive.
 Come on to our page and see what we found there!

-Drive to Lake Como
+Susten Pass Drive to Switzerland to Lake Como

 Our last visit to Italy had been in 2007, and as we researched destinations for this trip, we realized that we wanted to re-visit Italy in the Lake Como region.
 We came to this conclusion, because there's everything from towering mountains to lusciously green scenery and colourful flowers, not to mention the lake itself boasts vividly blue waters.

-Varenna, Italy drive to Vienna, Austria
+Drive from Varenna, Italy drive to Vienna, Austria

 We departed Varenna very early in the morning to avoid the traffic, as I described previously, the streets are very narrow and Italian drivers are generally very fast, so an early departure allowed us to drive (and navigate) without bumping into any issues.
 The Varenna to Lecco portion of the route was all narrow city streets with frequent round-abouts and we had to be careful to avoid wrong turns - we used our Tom-Tom mapping device as well as our iPhone mapping App to make sure!